Light-Workflow Runner

 On mismatch:

-1. Mark runner as quarantined.
+1. Mark the runner as quarantined and stop issuing new leases.

-2. Revoke active claim credentials.
+3. Revoke claim and task credentials.

-4. Emit a runtime audit event.
+5. Emit an append-only runtime audit event.

 Release Runner Mode